Roman Catholic

 details of death

-In 1912/7 repressed and victimized by Russian Tsarist authorities — after authoring an article on the assassination of the Russian Prime Minister, Stolypin, forced to resign as an editor of „Gazeta Wileńska”, banned to publish articles in the press and banned to preach sermons — emigrated to Germany (Munich), where continued his art studies.
+In 1912 repressed and victimized by Russian Tsarist authorities — after authoring an article on the assassination of the Russian Prime Minister, Stolypin, forced to resign as an editor of Vilnius „2 pennies Morning Newspaper”, banned to publish articles in the press and banned to preach sermons.
+Emigrated to Germany, to Munich, where continued his art studies.

-Returned in 1914, just before the outbreak of the World War I (or in 1917, after start of German occupation resulting from Battle of Gorlice in 03.1915).
+Returned to his Vilnius dioecese in 1914, just before the outbreak of the World War I (or in 1917, after start of German occupation resulting from Battle of Gorlice in 03.1915).

 During Polish–Russian war of 1919‐1921 chaplain in the Polish Army.

-After German and Russian invasion of Poland in 09.1939 and start of the World War II, arrested on 05(15).10.1939 in Bydgoszcz by the Germans — as part of «Intelligenzaktion» — among hundreds of Polish intelligentsia representatives, including teachers, from Bydgoszcz and vicinity.
+After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, arrested by the Germans on 05(15).10.1939 in Bydgoszcz— as part of «Intelligenzaktion» — among hundreds of Polish intelligentsia representatives, including teachers, from Bydgoszcz and vicinity.

 cause of death